camunda/camunda-docs-manual/content/user-guide/logging.md

 # SLF4J

-Most Camunda modules, including the Camunda Eegine, use [slf4j] as logging "facade".
+Most Camunda modules, including the Camunda engine, use [slf4j] as logging "facade".
 This allows users to direct logging output to the logging "backend" of their choice, such as [logback] or [log4j].

 ## Preconfigured Logging with a Shared Process Engine